talsafran/domainr/README.md

-Disclaimer: This is quite literally the first Python program I've ever written.
+Disclaimer: This is one of the first things I've written in Python.
 So be gentle.
 Recovering Rubyist here :)

     $ domainr talsafran
     Looking up domains for talsafran...